abstractguy/xagents/README.md

 **General notes**

+* All the default hyperparameters don't work for all environments.
+  Which means you either need to tune them according to the given environment, or pass previously tuned ones, in order to get good results.
 * `--model <model.cfg>` or `--actor-model <actor.cfg>` and `--critic-model <critic.cfg>` are optional
   which means, if not specified, the default model(s) will be loaded, so you don't have to worry about it.
 * You can also use external models by passing them to agent constructor.
 If you do, you will have to ensure